Nithin63/MiniProject-IS601/Git_Terminologies_Part2.md

  *Fork an example repository*

- Forking a repository is a simple two-step process.
+ Forking a repository is a simple **two-step process**.
 We've created a repository for you to practice with.

- On GitHub, navigate to the octocat/Spoon-Knife repository.
+ On GitHub, navigate to the Nithinreddy127/MiniProject-IS601 repository.
  In the top-right corner of the page, click Fork.

  ![fork](https://docs.github.com/assets/images/help/repository/fork_button.jpg)